Taoula/Taskapp/README.md

 4. display welcome for user's first session & welcome back for every session afterwards
 5. Tasks completed out of order should float to the top, schedule resort.
 6. Calendar view (set events days or weeks ahead of time, schedule several days in advance)
+7. Clean up functions on login (if it is a new day)

 ## Sorting Algorithm